 Love gives you power.
 Attachment is a kinder word for bondage.

-Freeing yourself and the other person is the healthy thing to do; it will restore the peace and calmness missing from your lives.
-Letting go of a person doesn’t always have to so painful – provided we have a loving relationship with ourselves.
-When we are at peace with ourselves, including our imperfections and failures, the process of letting go becomes easier.
+Freeing yourself and the other person is the healthy thing to do; it will restore the peace and calmness missing from your life.
+Letting go of each other doesn’t always have to be so painful – provided we have a loving relationship with ourselves.

 Moving on takes a lot of strength.
 The dilemmas can get maddening, but sometimes we have to be brave for the happiness of us both.
 But letting go of a relationship doesn’t necessarily imply letting go of the love you have for a person.
 That happened naturally, so how can we forcefully remove those feelings from our hearts?